giusepperaso/structura.js/docs/getting-started.md

 # Getting Started

+## via NPM

-First, install the library via NPM:
+First, install the library via npm:

 ```bash
 npm i structurajs
 ```

+## alternative: via a cdn

-or, if you prefer, via a CDN with a script tag:
+or, if you prefer, via a cdn with a script tag:

 ```html
 <script src="https://unpkg.com/structurajs"></script>
 ```

+## Example

 Now you can write something like this: